yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/registry.md

 ```

-@notice Create a new vault for the given token using the latest release in the registry, as a simple &#34;forwarder-style&#34; delegatecall proxy to the latest release.
+Create a new vault for the given token using the latest release in the registry, as a simple &#34;forwarder-style&#34; delegatecall proxy to the latest release.
 Does not add the new vault to the list of &#34;endorsed&#34; vaults for that token.

 *Throws if no releases are registered yet.
 Emits a `NewExperimentalVault` event.*